 The demographic shift has been nothing short of dramatic.

-Twenty years ago, just 1.8% of Canada’s truck drivers were from South Asia, and most of those were based in Vancouver.
+Twenty years ago, just 1.8% of tractor-trailer drivers in Canada’s trucking industry were from South Asia, and most of those were based in Vancouver.
 They accounted for 18.7% of the drivers in the western city, and 6.2% of the drivers in and around Toronto.
-By 2016, almost one in five (17.8%) of Canada’s truck drivers had South Asian backgrounds.
-One in three drivers in B.C.
+By 2016, almost one in five (17.8%) of the tractor-trailer drivers had South Asian backgrounds.
+One in three of the drivers in B.C.
 (34.6%) were from the demographic group, as were one in four (25.6%) of Ontario drivers.